wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

     ```

     !!! tip
-        The **AccountConfirmation** template is to send this email notifications.
+        Typically, the **AccountConfirmation** template is to send email notifications.

         You can edit and customize the email template.
 For more information
         on how to do this, see [Customizing Automated